Acoustic Roots Festival 2022

 September 2 - 4

-This years exciting line up of talent will be announced in the weeks ahead.
-Make your plans to attend Acoustic Roots Festival 2022.
+This years we have another exciting line up.
+Check out our list of performers and make your plans to attend Acoustic Roots Festival 2022.
 To book a campsite Email email@example.com or call Tel 902-727-2483

 For Immediate Release